survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Given it needs to do more work, it took longer to execute the build.
 But on the plus side, the build is now smaller, the size limit warning disappeared, and the vendor build went from 98 kB to roughly 45 kB.

-You should check *babel-minify-webpack-plugin* for more options.
+You should check *uglifyjs-webpack-plugin* for more options.
 It gives you control over how to handle code comments for example.

+W> Source maps are disabled by default.
+You can enable them through the `sourceMap` flag.

 {pagebreak}

 ## Other Ways to Minify JavaScript

-Although *babel-minify-webpack-plugin* works for this use case, there are more options you can consider:
+Although *uglifyjs-webpack-plugin* works for this use case, there are more options you can consider:

+* [babel-minify-webpack-plugin](https://www.npmjs.com/package/babel-minify-webpack-plugin) relies on [babel-preset-minify](https://www.npmjs.com/package/babel-preset-minify) underneath and it has been developed by the Babel team.
+It's slower than UglifyJS, though.
 * [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than *babel-minify-webpack-plugin* at times.
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.
-* [webpack.optimize.UglifyJsPlugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/) is the official UglifyJS plugin for webpack.
-It doesn't support ES6 yet.
-* [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to try out an experimental version of UglifyJS that provides better support for ES6 than the stable version.
-* [uglify-loader](https://www.npmjs.com/package/uglify-loader) gives more granular control than webpack's `UglifyJsPlugin` in case you prefer to use UglifyJS.
-* [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and can yield extra performance as webpack doesn't run in parallel by default.

 ## Minifying CSS